-The government has advised that all pubs, restaurants and cafes should no longer be open for on-site consumption.
+The government has stated that all pubs, restaurants and cafes should no longer be open to consume on-site.
 However, under new planning legislation they can provide takeaway food.

 The new legislation allows these types of premises to provide prepared hot or cold food.
 This is for collection or delivery, to be eaten off the premises.
 This is without the need for planning permission.